-2:45pm-3:00pm During mindfulness time is where you are supported by our staff and have the opportunity to engage in therapeutic activities that focus on
+2:45pm-3:00pm During mindfulness time is when learner groups are supported by our staff and have the opportunity to engage in therapeutic activities that focus on the present moment which helps to help calm and reground them prior to going home.

 3:00-3:30pm is extracurricular club time.
 3:30pm is home time.
-You can be collected by your transport or parent-carers once you have collected all of your belongings and have exited the site safely.
+Students can be collected by their transport or parent-carers once they have collected all their belongings and have exited the site safely.

-However, please note, that standard procedure for any student is to leave site independently and if this is not possible due to individual risk factors and student presentation then it is the responsibility of relevant professionals-care givers to notify ADO River Valley of this and provide a written reason for this request to refuse independent student exits from school.
+However, please note, that standard procedure for any secondary student is to leave site independently and if this is not possible due to individual risk factors and student presentation then it is the responsibility of relevant professionals-caregivers to notify ADO River Valley of this and provide a written reason for this request to refuse independent student exits from school.